Level 5 Drywall Finish, What You Need to Know

 You might be asking yourself if a level 5 drywall finish is worth it.

 Once you compare the final results between a level 4 and a quality level 5 skim coat finish, you will be glad you went the extra mile.
-There’s no comparison between a level 4 and the smooth finish of a level 5.

 Now that you have a grasp on high-quality Level 5 drywall finishing, go out and take your work to the next level!